-Preparing your mortgage documents
+Preparing your mortgage documents: what do you need?

 Do you have your mortgage documents ready?
 That’s the first question your mortgage broker and lender will ask when you start your mortgage application.